 If watching more than one parade, it is recommended to select different stands for each day.
 This way, you get more varied views of the city and festivities!

 Tickets prices range from $5 to $65 depending on the day, and can also be booked online.

 Bars like this often offer all-inclusive packages.
 It’s a great way to save money and show you a great time with locals!
 CBD Social usually has a relaxed atmosphere and a seafood heavy menu.
 Less so within Mardi Gras, but it is one of the best places to watch in New Orleans!

-A great place to party, meet new people and use the bathrooms for free.
+A great place to party, meet new people, and use the bathrooms for free.
 All in the comfort of the parade stands with the best views.
 Once you have paid the ticket price of course.
-Packages start $75-$100 per day.
+Packages start at $75-$100 per day.
 Not too shabby!